 - Red wine

-1 Prepare the sauce: Heat olive oil in 4-5 quart pot on medium-high heat.
+1 Prepare the sauce: Heat olive oil in 4 to 5 quart pot on medium-high heat.
 Add onions and cook for 2 minutes.
-Add garlic and cook for 1 minute or until fragrant.
+Add garlic and cook for 30 seconds longer or until fragrant.

-Add the canned tomatoes, basil and parsley.
-Mash and stir the tomatoes with a potato masher until sauce starts to thicken about 5 minutes over medium high heat.
+Add the canned tomatoes, basil, and parsley.
+Mash and stir the tomatoes with a potato masher until the sauce starts to thicken, about 5 minutes over medium high heat.

-Add tomato paste concentrate, stir to blend.
-Reduce heat and simmer while preparing meat balls, stirring occasionally.
+Reduce heat to low and simmer gently while preparing meatballs, stirring occasionally.

-2 Form the meatballs: Mix by hand in a large bowl the beef, Italian sausage, basil, parsley, mushrooms, eggs, breadcrumbs, cheese, herbed salt, and pepper.
+2 Form the meatballs: In a large bowl, mix by hand the beef, Italian sausage, basil, parsley, mushrooms, eggs, breadcrumbs, cheese, salt, and pepper.
 Do not over-mix or the meatballs will be tough.

-Use small melon baller, or teaspoons to form 1-inch round meat balls.
+Use small melon baller (or teaspoon) to form 1-inch round meatballs.
 Roll and compress into tight balls.

 Depending on pan size you may need to brown two batches of the meatballs.
-Do not crowd the pan by stacking the meatballs.
+Cook them in a single layer; do not crowd the pan by stacking them.

-4 Add red wine, cheese, salt, meatballs to sauce, simmer: Add ¼ cup red wine to the sauce.
-Then stir in ¼ cup cheese.
+4 Finish and simmer the sauce: Add the red wine to the sauce and stir in the cheese.
 Add salt to taste.
-Add meatballs, gently stir.
-Simmer sauce and meatballs for 30-45 minutes, stirring occasionally.
+Add meatballs and gently stir.
+Simmer the sauce and meatballs for 30 to 45 minutes, stirring occasionally.

-5 Cook the spaghetti pasta: While the sauce is simmering, bring a large pot with 4 quarts of water in it to a boil.
-Once the water is boiling, add 2 Tbsp of salt.
+5 Cook the spaghetti: While the sauce is simmering, bring a large pot with 4 quarts of salted water in it to a boil (1 tablespoon of salt for every 2 quarts of water).
 When the water returns to a boil add the pasta to the pot.

 Leave the pot uncovered while you cook the pasta on high heat with a vigorous boil.
-Put a timer on for 8-10 minutes, or whatever your pasta package directions say is appropriate for al dente (cooked but still a little firm).
+Put a timer on for 8 to 10 minutes, or according to package directions for al dente pasta (cooked but still a little firm).
 Drain.

-To serve, place thin layer of sauce on plate, add pasta, add sauce and meatballs, sprinkle with grated Parmesan-romano cheese.
+6 Serve: To serve, place thin layer of sauce on plate, add pasta, add sauce and meatballs, and then sprinkle with grated Parmesan-Romano cheese.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.